Trurl0/Tankard/README.md

 # v = (x,y) and e = escalar, int or float
 magnitude(v)                  # returns vector magnitude
-normalize(v)                  # returns vector normalized (original is not replaced) add(u, v)                     # Adds two vectors sub(u, v)                     # Substracts u from v dot(u, v)                     # Vectorial product mult(v, e)                    # Multiply vector v by an escalar e
+normalize(v)                  # returns vector normalized (original is not replaced) add_vector(u, v)              # Adds two vectors sub_vector(u, v)              # Substracts u from v dot_vector(u, v)              # Vectorial product mult_vector(v, e)             # Multiply vector v by an escalar e

 raycast(ini, dir, object_rects, max_dist, first_only=False)
                               # Gives the objects found in a line starting in ini with direction dir, until max_dist.
-No new objects are detected, only checks if any known object rect (passed by the user in object_rects) is in the line specified.
+                              # No new objects are detected, only checks if any known object rect (passed by the user in object_rects) is in the line specified.
 ```
 An example on how to use raycast:
 ```